-For us this isn’t designed to be a never-ending holiday, it’s to be a new way of life.
-Despite what many think it’s most definitely not all going to be ‘plain sailing’ or ‘a bed of roses’.
-It has the potential to be an incredible adventure, with amazing experiences, sights and interesting people to meet.
-Having said that we’re under no illusion that at times it will also be a challenge, frustrating and there will be difficulties to deal with.
+For us, it wasn’t designed to be a never-ending holiday, but a new way of life.
+Despite what many think it definitely isn’t all ‘plain sailing’ or ‘a bed of roses’.
+Whilst it’s an incredible adventure, with amazing experiences, sights and interesting people to meet, at times it can also be a challenge, frustrating and there are difficulties to overcome

 It’s not a decision we took lightly.
-We asked ourselves a whole raft of questions when making the final decision to go.
+We asked ourselves a whole raft of questions before making the final decision to travel long term.
 I thought I’d share these to help explain our decision and to hopefully help anyone considering something similar.

 Can I leave my family and friends?

-This is tricky, as it’s unlikely you’ll want to leave your family, friends, and pets behind.
-Unless of course, you’re actually not that fond of them, a degree of homesickness is inevitable at some point.
+This is tricky, as it’s unlikely you’ll want to leave your family, friends, and pets behind when you travel long term.
+Unless, of course, you’re not that fond of them, a degree of homesickness is inevitable at some point.
 This could be brought on by missing people, pets, places, or simply your home comforts and routine.

-Just because you no longer live in the same town, city or even country doesn’t mean you can’t stay in touch.
-Nowadays it’s easy to keep in touch via social media, skype, email, or a good old-fashioned postcard, letter, or telephone call.
-There’s also nothing to say you can’t visit or take a holiday home or they may come and pay you a visit.
+Just because you no longer live in the same town, city, or even country doesn’t mean you can’t stay in touch.
+Nowadays it’s easy to keep in touch via social media, zoom, email, or a good old-fashioned postcard, letter, or telephone call.
+There’s also nothing to say you can’t visit or take a holiday home or they may come and visit you.

 Can I leave my home?

-There is, of course, a third option of selling your house and using that money to travel.
-We decided against this as we didn’t want to put all our eggs in one basket and risk having nothing to come back to.
+There is, of course, a third option of selling your house and using that money to travel long term.
+We decided against this as we didn’t want to put all our eggs in one basket and risk having nothing to return to.

 What about my career?

-If, like us you’re happy(ish) with your jobs, which you’ve studied and worked hard to achieve; it can be a more difficult call to make.
-If this is the case, it’s always worth broaching with your manager the subject of taking an unpaid career break.
-It may not be possible (and wasn’t for us) but it’s always worth an ask.
+If, like us, you’re happy(ish) with your jobs, which you’ve studied and worked hard to achieve; it can be a more difficult call to make.
+If this is the case, it’s always worth broaching the subject of an unpaid career break with your manager.
+It may not be possible (and wasn’t for us) but it’s worth an ask.

 We decided to take the risk and leave our jobs.
-Andy’s ready for a complete change and wants to try being a TEFL teacher.
-I’d like to keep my hand in with my fields of work, Data and Campaign Planning and Analytics, and Marketing.
-I’m hoping to support myself with freelance/ remote work or some work with a local company in whichever country we’re in.
-It’s not that we’re quitting our ‘real jobs’ we’re just changing what we’ll be doing to for our ‘real jobs’.
-The Ridgeline Reports talks more about why people like us should stop saying I quit my real job
+Andy was ready for a complete change and wanted to try being a TEFL teacher.
+Whereas I wanted to keep my hand in my fields of work, Data and Campaign Planning and Analytics, and Digital Marketing.
+I planned to support myself with freelance/remote work, or work with a local company in whichever country we’re in.
+It’s not that we’re quitting our ‘real jobs’ we’re just changing what we’ll be doing for our ‘real jobs’.

 There’s also another view we both hold – you don’t know what opportunities will open up to you.
-In a year you could find yourself doing something completely different that would never have crossed your mind before.
+In a year you could find yourself doing something completely different that would never have previously crossed your mind.

 This is subjective.
-It depends on several factors including if you have savings, rental income, or do you plan to work whilst away.
+It depends on several factors including if you have savings, rental income, or if you plan to work whilst away.

 Travel style will also have an impact.
 Luxury all-inclusive resorts and expensive restaurants and bars cost much more than budget backpacking hostels or guesthouses, and street food or local restaurants.
 These can still be great though.

 Both Andy and I feel a bit too old for bunking down with ten or more others in a dorm.
-Having said that we’re still going to have to keep an eye on our spending.
-Funds are limited until we find work in Cambodia and any other country we choose to live in in the future.
+Having said that we still had to keep an eye on our spending, especially at first.
+Funds were limited until we found work in Cambodia and then later in other countries we chose to live in.

-Having said that I’m sure there’ll be a few splurges along the way.
-Such as when Andy is craving a bath and we have to find a slightly nicer hotel, or there’s an activity I’ve got my heart set on.
-Safari in Nagarahole National Park and a houseboat stay in Alleppey, in India, and a hot-air balloon ride over Bagan in Myanmar may well be ‘splurge activities’
+Having said that, there have been a few splurges along the way.
+Such as when Andy craves a bath and we have to find a slightly nicer hotel, or there’s an activity I’ve got my heart set on.
+Safari in Nagarahole National Park in India, hiking Acatenango Volcano in Antigua, Guatemala and a hot-air balloon ride in Cappadocia in Turkey, are examples of our ‘splurge activities’.

-I’m of the firm belief there’s always a way to afford it if you really want to do it.
-You might just have to adapt what you do and how you do it to make it achievable or think outside the box for ways to finance it.
+I believe there’s always a way to afford it if you really want to do it.
+You may just have to adapt what you do and how you do it to make it achievable or think outside the box for how to finance it.

 Have I got too much clutter in my life?

-Until we’d really begun to think about leaving I didn’t realise how much junk we’d accumulated over our eight years of living together.
+Until we’d really begun to think about leaving to travel long term, I didn’t realise how much junk we’d accumulated over the years.
 Despite neither of us being particularly materialistic (we prefer to spend money on experiences rather than things) we’ve still somehow managed to end up with a house full of crap.
 Much of this has barely (if ever) been used; it’s just all sitting there gathering dust, looking a mess and generally agitating the hell out of both of us.

 If you can relate to that, it could be a sign it’s time to downsize all that clutter, maybe even make some cash by selling it like we are.